 Pleasureville is a blue-collar town, with 45.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pleasureville is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Pleasureville who work in healthcare suport services (12.86%), office and administrative support (9.43%), and maintenance occupations (8.40%).

-Overall, Pleasureville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pleasureville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Pleasureville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Pleasureville doesn't have a public transportation system that people use for their commute.

 In terms of college education, Pleasureville ranks among the least educated cities in the nation, as only 5.07% of people over 25 have a bachelor's degree or advanced degree.